As spring officially passes into summer, the saga of the Canadian Wheat Board drags on becoming the Prairie version of The Never Ending Story.

 And like a lot of the fare coming out of Hollywood these days, the ending of this story is clear too.

-There remains an effort by some farmers to stall the ending, and force a sequel to be written, but ultimately the single desk sales agency for Prairie wheat, durum and designated barley is dead.
+There remains an effort by some farmers to stall the ending and force a sequel to be written, but ultimately, the single desk sales agency for Prairie wheat, durum and designated barley is dead.

-Should the court challenge, currently being appealed by a farm group, overturn the federal government process it will only mean Harper and company have to go through the process in a way which meets legislation, and then make the change since a farm vote will not be binding regardless of the results.
+Should the court challenge, currently being appealed by a farm group, overturn the federal government process, it will only mean Harper and company have to go through the process in a way which meets legislation, and then make the change since a farm vote will not be binding regardless of the results.

-It would speak volumes on the character of our federal government if the highest court in the land ruled against them, but would do little to preserve single desk selling.
+It would speak volumes on the character of our federal government if the highest court in the land ruled against them, but it would do little to preserve single desk selling.

 Whether a proponent of the Canadian Wheat Board, or not, it has become time farmers recognize the change is inevitable.